-- assist in the setting up and development of effective engagement processes, project structures, and communication channels between stakeholders, and between stakeholders and the wider Dingle population.
+- To assist in the setting up and development of effective engagement processes, project structures, and communication channels between stakeholders, and between stakeholders and the wider Dingle population.

-- help develop mutually beneficial networks between the Dingle projects and other experienced people and groups outside of the area
+- To help develop mutually beneficial networks between the Dingle projects and other experienced people and groups outside of the area

 Connor McGookin, PhD Student

-- collaborate with existing initiatives on the peninsula (i.e. Dingle Sustainable Energy Community, ESB Networks, etc.)
+• To collaborate with existing initiatives on the peninsula (i.e. Dingle Sustainable Energy Community, ESB Networks, etc.)

-- understand the potential futures for the peninsula and the energy system that these futures are likely to produce
+• To understand the potential futures for the peninsula and the energy system that these futures are likely to produce

 Evan Boyle, PhD Student

-- facilitation of a participatory mapping exercise with a number of key stakeholders related to the range of initiatives on the peninsula.
+- Facilitation of a participatory mapping exercise with a number of key stakeholders related to the range of initiatives on the peninsula.